 Authentic Malay-Indian cuisine, home-cooked by some roti canai master chefs.
 Cheap, super delicious and halal certified.
 Warung Bunana is a great little eating hub to go for lunch or dinner.
 Dip the bread into the mutton, chicken or veggie curry, have a sip of your teh tarik and get some yellow Indian-style rice on the side.
-For dessert, why not try one of the roti canai sweet treats with chocolate, peanuts, banana, apple & cinnamon and/or condensed milk, oh my, my, they are food!
+For dessert, why not try one of the roti canai sweet treats with chocolate, peanuts, banana, apple & cinnamon and/or condensed milk?
+They are good!

 8. Nasi Ayam Kedewatan Ibu Mangku

-Nasi Ayam Kedewatan Ibu Mangku is the place to be for those wanting to eat authentic Balinese food that is a 100% halal and with the right amount of chili.
+Nasi Ayam Kedewatan Ibu Mangku is the place to be for those wanting to eat authentic Balinese food that is a 100% halal and with the right amount of chilli.
 If you want to increase your tolerance for spicy food, go enjoy a couple of meals at this warung.
-After a while, you can’t get enough of those little green and red chili peppers that will set you on fire at first.
-You will get a big plate with white rice, shredded chicken, egg, and chili and it costs only Rp.
+After a while, you can’t get enough of those little green and red chilli peppers that will set you on fire at first.
+You will get a big plate with white rice, shredded chicken, egg, and chilli and it costs only Rp.
 35,000.